Have you been offered spine surgery?

 Cervicogenic headache is referred pain (pain perceived as occurring in a part of the body other than its true source) perceived in the head from a source in the neck.
 Cervicogenic headache is a secondary headache, which means that it is caused by another illness or physical issue.

 The peripheral nervous system transmits signals from the brain and spinal cord to the rest of the body.
 Any disruption in the normal functioning of the peripheral nervous system can result in numbness, pain, and weakness in your hands and feet as well as other parts of your body.
-Peripheral nerves are fragile and easily damaged.
-A nerve injury can affect your brain's ability to communicate with your muscles and organs.
-Damage to the peripheral nerves is called peripheral neuropathy.

 Complex Regional Pain Syndrome (CRPS) is a chronic (lasting greater than six months) pain condition that most often affects one or both limbs (arm, leg, hand, or foot) usually after an injury.
 CRPS is characterized by prolonged or excessive pain and changes in skin color, temperature, and/or swelling in the affected area.
 CRPS symptoms vary in severity and duration, although some cases are mild and eventually go away.